-The school's procedures related to disclosure of relationship abuse, sexual violence, and sexual harassment are current and in place.
-These procedures may be incorporated within 'NAG 5: safe physical and emotional environment' policies, for example student behaviour management policies, student support policies.
+The school's procedures on disclosure of relationship abuse, sexual violence and sexual harassment are current and in place.
+They may be incorporated within policies for 'NAG 5: safe physical and emotional environment', wellbeing, behaviour management, disclosure or student support.